Methylphenidate for Ptsd and Stroke Veterans

 Inclusion Criteria

-• Male or female Veteran of US military; signed informed consent - Criterion A Index Trauma(s) resulting in PTSD occurred during adulthood prior to stroke - PTSD defined by MINI International Neuropsychiatric Inventory (MINI) for DSM-5 - CAPS-5 past week total score =27 at baseline visit - Willing to refrain from antipsychotics, mood stabilizers, stimulants, and any formulation of MPH - First-ever symptomatic ischemic stroke radiologically verified, occurring within past 1-12 months - Females of child-bearing potential (i.e. not postmenopausal or surgically sterile) must be using a medically acceptable method of birth control and should not be pregnant nor have plans for pregnancy or breastfeeding during the study
+• Male or female Veteran of US military; signed informed consent - Criterion A Index Trauma(s) resulting in PTSD occurred during adulthood prior to stroke - CAPS-5 past week total score =23 at baseline visit - Willing to refrain from antipsychotics, mood stabilizers, stimulants, and any formulation of MPH - First-ever symptomatic ischemic stroke radiologically verified, occurring within past 1-12 months - Females of child-bearing potential (i.e. not postmenopausal or surgically sterile) must be using a medically acceptable method of birth control and should not be pregnant nor have plans for pregnancy or breastfeeding during the study

 Exclusion Criteria